AnthonyWilson1/Baseball-Feature-Engineering/README.md

 # Data:

 I used baseball.sql which has tables of baseball data at the player and team level.
-The tables I used specifically where team_batter_counts and pitcher_counts.
-Some columns are duplicated, such as ground outs, etc. Although they had the same name, the data was different.
+The tables I used specifically were team_batter_counts and pitcher_counts.
+Some columns are duplicated, such as ground outs, etc. Although they have the same name, the data was different.
 This is one thing to note for the analysis.

 # Variables: